vdemichev/DiaNN/README.md

 ### Installation

-Download and run the automatic installer: DIA-NN-Setup.msi.
+Download the installer (https://github.com/vdemichev/DiaNN/releases, click 'Assets') and run it.
+Make sure not to run the installer from a network drive.
-For .wiff support, first download and install ProteoWizard (http://proteowizard.sourceforge.net/download.html - choose the version (64-bit) that supports "vendor files"), then use the installer (DIA-NN-Setup.msi) and specify the ProteoWizard directory (e.g. C:\Program Files (x86)\ProteoWizard\ProteoWizard \[version\], where \[version\] is the ProteoWizard version number, e.g. 3.0.11537) as the installation directory.
+For .wiff support, first download and install ProteoWizard (http://proteowizard.sourceforge.net/download.html - choose the version (64-bit) that supports "vendor files").
+Then copy all files with 'Clearcore' or 'Sciex' in their name (these will be .dll files) from the Proteowizard folder to the DIA-NN installation folder.

 ### Input files

-Raw data files: Sciex .wiff, Thermo .raw, .mzML or .dia (format used by DIA-NN to store spectra).
+Raw data files: Sciex .wiff, Bruker .d, Thermo .raw, .mzML or .dia (format used by DIA-NN to store spectra).
 Reading Thermo .raw files requires Thermo MS File Reader (https://thermo.flexnetoperations.com/control/thmo/login?nextURL=%2Fcontrol%2Fthmo%2Fdownload%3Felement%3D6306677) to be installed.
 It is essential to use specifically the version by the link above (3.0 SP3).
 The .mzML files should be centroided and contain data as spectra (e.g. SWATH) and not chromatograms.